Lego Trolls World Tour

-Lego Trolls World Tour was a Lego theme based on the same name of the film.
+Lego Trolls World Tour (stylized as LEGO Trolls World Tour) is a discontinued Lego theme based on the film of the same name created by Thomas Dam.
 It is licensed by Universal Pictures and DreamWorks Animation.
-The theme was first introduced in January 2020.
-It was eventually discontinued by the end of July 2021.
+The theme was introduced in January 2020 and was discontinued by the end of July 2021.

 Overview

 Lego Trolls World Tour was based on the Trolls World Tour film.
 The product line focuses on the Poppy and Branch who discover that there are several more troll tribes which represent music genres to their own.
 Troubles arise when the Queen of the Rock tribe plans to overthrow the foreign music genres to unite the trolls under rock music.
-Poppy and Branch set out on a mission to unite the trolls and save the diverse melodies from extinction.
+Along with a few friends, Poppy and Branch set out on a mission to unite the trolls and save the diverse melodies from extinction.
 Lego Trolls World Tour aimed to recreate the main characters in Lego form, including Poppy, Barb, Biggie, Branch, Cloud Guy, Cooper, Guy Diamond, Funk Troll (Female), Hickory, Tiny Diamond, Mr. Dinkles, Hickory and Mermaid.

+Development

+Lego Trolls World Tour was inspired by the Trolls World Tour film.
+The Lego construction toy range was based on the animated film and developed in collaboration with Universal Brand Development.
+The construction sets were designed to recreate the story and characters of the DreamWorks Animation film franchise in Lego form.